husonlab/phylosketch2/doc/phylosketch-user-manual.md

 * Use the Export Menu to copy the current selection or save a snapshot of the canvas.
 * Exported images or data can be shared directly from your device.
+* Display a QR code containing the tree or network in Newick format.

 ## Left-side Tabs (mobile app only)